GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

         - ID: ```customerNotes```
         - Required: checked
   	- Save and close the form editor.
-11. Select the Manager Follow-Up task and select the Assignment attribute in the configuration panel.
+10. Select the Manager Follow-Up task and select the Assignment attribute in the configuration panel.
 This will open an assignment popup window.
 Set the following configuration in the popup window:
     - Type: ```Identity Store```
     - Assignment: ```Assigned to group manager```
     - Source: ```Search```
     - Search for and select the Claims-Team group.
 The Group attribute should now show the Claims-Team value.
     - Press the Save button.
-12. Connect the sequence flow line from the gateway task to the Create NC Doc task.
-Remove any associated sequence flow lines that connect the Create NC Doc task to any previous tasks.
+11. Create an **End Event** from the _Exclusive gateway_ using the small menu that appears when the gateway is selected.
-    - With this flow line selected, check the **Default Flow** check-box in the bottom configuration panel.
+    - Select the _Sequence Flow Line_ that connects the gateway toi the end event.
+Check the **Default Flow** check-box in the bottom configuration panel.
-13. Select the sequence flow line from the Gateway event to the Manager Follow-Up Task and use the **Flow condition** parameter to configure the following flow:
+12. Select the sequence flow line from the Gateway event to the Manager Follow-Up Task and use the **Flow condition** parameter to configure the following flow:
     - Condition Type: ```Simple```
     - Depends on: ```Variable```
     - Variable Drop-down: ```stateVerify```
     - Operator: ```equal```
     - Value: ```false```
-13. Create a sequence flow line from the Manager Follow-Up task to the Create NC Doc task.
-14. Save your process, redeploy your application, and test the process.
+13. Save your process, redeploy your application, and test the process.

 ---